TRT Global - Turks in US begin voting for presidential, parliamentary polls

 Voting in Türkiye will take place on May 14.

-Voters will choose between four presidential hopefuls: President Recep Tayyip Erdogan, who is seeking reelection, Kemal Kilicdaroglu, and Sinan Ogan.
+Voters will choose between four presidential hopefuls: President Recep Tayyip Erdogan, who is seeking reelection, Muharrem Ince, Kemal Kilicdaroglu, and Sinan Ogan.

 Meanwhile, 24 political parties and 151 independent candidates are vying for 600 seats in the Turkish parliament.